dorkbox/SystemTray/README.md

  - Ubuntu 16.04+ with JavaFX require `libappindicator1` because of JavaFX GTK and indicator panel incompatibilities.
 See [more details](https://github.com/dorkbox/SystemTray/issues/14#issuecomment-248853532).
 We attempt to fallback to using Swing in this situation.

- - Ubuntu 17.04+ Java only supports the X11 backend.
-MIR and Wayland are not supported.
+ - Ubuntu 17.04, Java only supports the X11 backend.
+MIR is not supported.

  - Debian + GNOME 3, SystemTray works, but will only show in a tray via pressing SUPER+M.